micheldc55/spanishLotterySim/README.md

 - **Implementing Multiprocessing/Multithreading:** To further improve the efficiency of simulations, especially for very large numbers of simulations.
 - **Statistical Analysis and Visualization:** Analyzing the simulation data in-depth and visualizing the probability distributions and other relevant statistics.
+- **Deployment:** Deploy a batch process that can be run on demand.
+Deploy with CI/CD